About Rawsar & My Bio

 Chronosplit LCD Displays

 One of the most difficult parts of redeveloping the Heuer Chronosplit was replacing the LCD displays.
-I approached one of the few experts around with the aim of buying some old original displays but was told that none were available.
+I approached one of the few experts around to buy some old original displays but was told that none were available.

 It seemed my only option was to go down the custom LCD re-manufacturing route.
 I shopped around sending out emails all around the world to different LCD suppliers but I was getting ridiculously large minimum quantity requirements with silly associated costs.